hpatel1959/tinyapp/README.md

 ## Getting Started

+- To get started first clone the tinyApp locally.
 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js`, or `npm start` command.
+- To stop running the app run "Ctrl + C"